Chill Like a Local in El Río

 From Road 191, there is a dirt path that sneaks behind the trees along the river edge.
 It can be muddy and slippery.
 Walk upriver until you see the Poza.
 You have to cross the (normally ankle-deep) river to get there, and walk on some rocks while doing it.
 I found those rocks not to be slippery at all.

 We went on a Sunday afternoon in June, and the place was packed with people hanging out and enjoying the river.
 I am sure that on weekdays, especially during other seasons, it is not busy at all.
 I don’t know how deep the Poza it is (we weren’t dressed for swimming), but people were jumping (even diving!) into the pool.
+There is sometimes even a rope swing!
 I would recommended checking out the depth for yourself before jumping from the big rock — no need to crack your skull on vacation!

 It is a nice size area.
 I liked the bamboo area, it looked so pretty.
 If you don’t care for the crowds and loud music, you can wander up-river or down-river a bit where it is more natural and more tranquil.